Raspberry Chia Pudding is an easy, nutritious snack that's super quick to whip up and customizable based on your preferences.

 Maybe you're a chia pudding rookie, or tried it once or twice and it just wasn't that awesome.
 Here's a few tips to make sure this Raspberry Chia Pudding turns out a home run.

-- Stir the chia seeds into the raspberry crush FIRST, making sure to break up any clumps of chia.
+- For the best results, stir the chia seeds into the raspberry crush FIRST, making sure to break up any clumps of chia.

 - Add the milk after the step above and give it a really good stir after.